Premier Manager 2004–2005

-Premier Manager 2004–2005 is a football management simulation game, developed and published by Zoo Digital Publishing and released for the Game Boy Advance, PlayStation 2 and Windows in November 2004.
+Premier Manager 2004–2005 is a football management simulation video game, developed and published by Zoo Digital Publishing and released for the Game Boy Advance, PlayStation 2, and PC Windows in November 2004.
 It is the tenth game in the Premier Manager series.

 Gameplay

-Premier Manager 2004–2005 is a football management simulation game that puts the player in charge of a team of their choice from English, French, German, Italian, Scottish and Spanish leagues.
+Premier Manager 2004–2005 is a football management simulation game that puts the player in charge of a team of their choice from English, French, German, Italian, Scottish, and Spanish leagues.
 As in the previous titles in the series developed by Zoo Digital, players are required to undertake meetings with chairmen, coaches, scouts and players, with dialogue choices impacting how club personnel perceive the manager, as well as the performance of players on the pitch.
 Players select their starting line-up and formations, with matches realised in a 2D isometric view.

 Development

-Before release Zoo Digital claimed that "improvements throughout the game [compared to Premier Manager 2003–04] include a new slick and intuitive interface, improved tactics, and transfer system, and a host of new features".
+Before release, Zoo Digital stated that "improvements throughout the game [compared to Premier Manager 2003–04] include a new slick and intuitive interface, improved tactics, and transfer system, and a host of new features".